You may be wondering how to go about this, right?

 - Using a dry finger/object to make the caulk surface smooth.

-- Using the razor scrapper hardly on the stall or, door that scratches.
+- Using the razor scrapper hardly on the stall or, the door that scratches.

 - Begin using the shower before the caulk dries completely.